ucsb-cs148/f21/_lab/lab02.md

 * ensure that each team member, at all times, is assigned to at least one in-progress issue
 * limit the number of in-progress issues.

 Being assigned to more than one in-progress issue is occasionally unavoidable, but typically not ideal.
 An example of a case where you may be tempted to do it is when you are blocked on an issue (e.g. waiting for someone else to finish something you need).
-In that case, you might decide to start another issue so that you are assigned to two in-progress issues at a tine.
+In that case, you might decide to start another issue so that you are assigned to two in-progress issues at a time.

 But the experience of most teams is that it's best to try not to do this too often.